Alexand00r/MDAvia/README.md

 # MDAvia
-Project for searching and buying tickets for planes
+Project for searching and buying tickets